 What do you want a tablet for?

 Tablets are great for watching videos and TV, for playing games, reading eBooks, and browsing the web.
 Sharing photos and catching up via Facebook, Instagram or Pinterest are all great on iPads and Android tabs.
 And you can catch up on email, too.

 They're not so good if you need to create a newsletter, presentation or write up a report.
 Printing off a spreadsheet or document can prove problematic if you don't have a printer that's compatible with your particular tablet.
 These things are possible, but you'll find it's much easier on a laptop or PC.

 Here's the bottom line: for fun, you need an iPad- or Android tablet.
 For work, go Windows.
 But only if you can afford the best.

-What size tablet is best?
+What size tablet should I buy?

 Tablets come in many sizes ranging from almost smartphone-sized screens up to around 13in.
 For some, a 7-8in tablet is perfect as it's big enough to be more comfortable to use than an phone, but small enough to fit into a handbag.

 Larger tablets are better for productivity and tend to have more powerful processors, but are heavier and - obviously - larger and less portable.
 Look for an IPS or AMOLED screen and avoid anything with a TN screen.